heymumford/valutastrom/README.md

 # Valutastrøm

-**Empowering individuals to build currency value on open markets.**
+**Empower all humans easily accessible mechanicms to build value in any currency on open markets on planet Earth.**

 ## Overview